Create a read replica cluster

 helloworld4 with a primary cluster exactly as

 helloworld3 but without any read replica cluster.
 Click Create and wait for the universe to be ready.
 Once this is done,

-navigate to the Overview tab, and find the More dropdown in the top right corner.
+navigate to the Overview tab, and find the More drop-down list in the top right corner.
 There you should

-find the Configure Read Replica selection - click on that.
+find the Configure Read Replica selection and click on that.

 You will see a page to configure the read replica cluster.
 Enter the same intent you used for the

 helloworld3 and click Add Read Replica.

 Once this is done, go to the Nodes tab and verify that you have three new read replica nodes, all in AWS.
 To edit the read replica cluster, go back to the More dropdown and select Configure Read Replica.
 Add a node to the cluster (it will automatically select an Availability Zone to select from) and click Edit Read Replica.